Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Lymphomas of the eye auxiliary apparatus (conjunctiva, tear gland and orbit) account for approximately 8% of all extranodal lymphomas.
-Lymphoma, like benign lymphoid hyperplasia, is referred to as lymphoproliferative diseases.
-Between these two forms lies the so-called "gray zone" of intermediate forms, the diagnosis of which using traditional histological techniques is impossible.
+Lymphomas of the accessory apparatus of the eye (conjunctiva, lacrimal gland and orbit) account for approximately 8% of all extranodal lymphomas.
+Lymphoma, like benign lymphoid hyperplasia, is classified as a lymphoproliferative disease.
+Between these two forms lies the so-called "gray zone" of intermediate forms, the diagnosis of which is impossible using traditional histological techniques.

-Lymphoma of the eye manifests itself in 6-8 decades of life with fuzzy symptoms.
+Lymphoma of the eye manifests itself in the 6th-8th decades of life with unclear symptoms.

-- It is localized in any part of the orbit and sometimes has a two-sided character.
+- It is localized in any part of the orbit and is sometimes bilateral.

-- Front localization can be accessed by palpation and have an elastic consistency.
+- The anterior localizations can be palpated and have an elastic consistency.

-- Sometimes the lymphoma is confined to the conjunctiva or the lacrimal gland and does not affect the orbit.
+- Sometimes the lymphoma is limited to the conjunctiva or lacrimal gland and does not involve the orbit.

-Systemic examination of patients with lymphoid hyperplastic lesions of the orbit includes chest X-ray, electrophoresis of serum immunoglobulins, thoraco-abdominal CG to identify possible retroperitoneal spread and, if necessary, bone marrow puncture.
+Systemic examination of patients with lymphoid hyperplastic lesions of the orbit includes chest radiography, serum immunoglobulin electrophoresis, thoracoabdominal CG to detect possible retroperitoneal spread and, if necessary, bone marrow puncture.

-Euro-American classification of lymphomas (REAL) divides lymphomas into 5 types according to the increased risk of extranodal spread, dissemination with time and mortality.
+The Euro-American classification of lymphomas (REAL) divides lymphomas into 5 types according to increasing risk of extranodal spread, dissemination over time, and mortality.

 - Plasmacytoma.